purplezi/PurpleCypress/English/compositiomodel.md

 ## 4.DualCharacter

+God will not look you over for medals,but for scars.

 ## 5.Parellelism

 With the rapid development of economy,the remarkable improvement of technological level,steady growth of people's living standard,...